How to implement Clean Architecture in Go (Golang)

 Dependency Injection

-How to tell the service which adapter to use?
+How do we tell the service which adapter to use?
 First, we define a simple constructor for the service.

 func NewTrainingsService(